-Making predictions about the future of an occupation is highly subjective.
-There are a lot of variables to consider, and a lot of possibilities of what automation entails.
-It’s not surprising that two studies would end up with very different results.
+Making predictions of an occupation is highly subjective.
+There are a lot of variables and a lot of possibilities of what automation entails.
+It’s not surprising that two studies would end up with different results.

 Except both of these articles are based on the same research by Frey and Osborne!